|British Sky Tours||

 Have a look at the aircraft below and try our D DAY/AIR LAND virtual tour - link at top of page - also Easy Schedules, link below

-Captain Glenn Heavens - yes - after a day in Normandy
+Captain Glenn Heavens - yes - about to fly us home after a summer day in Normandy

 We can fly in any weather but the tours are more fun when the sun shines.
 When planning your holiday, please allow a spare day in case the weather is really awful on the day planned for the trip.
 We have never postponed a trip, so far, but we are prudent organisers.